 From ~$280-$550/yr

 Adds fire and theft protection for your Hyundai.
-Good value for Hyundais worth $3,000-$10,000 where replacement cost matters.
+Practical for Hyundais worth $3,000-$10,000 where replacing the car out of pocket would be difficult.

 • Third-party property damage